dhwanish-3/OS-Lab-Notes/Stage 15/Resource Manager Module.md

 - Before the use of a resource, a process has to first acquire the required resource by invoking resource manager
 - A process can acquire a resource if the resource is not already acquired by some other process
-- if resource not available, then that process has to be blocked unti resource becomes free.
+- if resource not available, then that process has to be blocked until resource becomes free.

 - A blocked process must wake up when the requested resource is released by the process which had acquired the resource
 - For this, **when a process releases a resource, the state of other processes waiting for the resource must be set to READY**